lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **Jelsafan0** _(19-Aug-18 03:33 PM)_

-> I can’t help but wonder if this is truly an enemy to fear with how thoroughly he is getting whipped...
+> I can't help but wonder if this is truly an enemy to fear with how thoroughly he is getting whipped...

 _Iris jumps from the last bit of damage done._